Philosophy-Guided Mathematical Formalism for Complex Systems Modelling: Model Creation

 \subsection{Cellular Automata}

-Although simple, cellular automata were successfully used to explore complex problems from their discovery till nowadays.
-John von Neumann influenced by Stanislaw Ulam discovered cellular automata \cite{RN204} and succeeded in creating a system capable of self-replication \cite{RN205}.
-With his \textit{Game of Life} \cite{RN206}, John H. Conway not only created the arguably most popular automaton ever, he also provided one of the simplest models of computation to be universal \cite{sep-cellular-automata}.
+Although simple, cellular automata were successfully used to explore complex problems from their discovery to the present day.
+John von Neumann discovered cellular automata under the influence of Stanislaw Ulam \cite{RN204} and succeeded in creating a system capable of self-replication \cite{RN205,Burks.1970}.
+With his \textit{Game of Life} \cite{RN206}, John H. Conway not only created the arguably most popular automaton, he also provided one of the simplest models of computation to be universal \cite{sep-cellular-automata}.
 An extensive study of simple one-dimensional cellular automata followed by Stephen Wolfram, where he provided qualitative taxonomy of cellular automata behaviour \cite{RN25}, especially complex behaviour \cite{RN55}.
 He also conjectured and provided a sketch of a proof \cite{RN25} that one particular transition function called rule 110 is capable of universal computation, which was indeed proved later \cite{RN96}.
-Besides using cellular automata as models for computation, they were also suggested to be an alternative for differential equations in physical systems modelling \cite{RN207} opening up the potential for a wide range of applications.
-Cellular automata can now be found in many research fields ranging from quantum mechanics \cite{RN82} to biology \cite{RN208}.
+Besides using cellular automata as models for computation, they have also been suggested to be an alternative for differential equations in the modelling of physical systems \cite{RN207} and with that open up a wide range of applications.

-Different types of cellular automata were proposed and they were described in many different ways depending on the field and author \cite{RN16,RN35}.
-To provide a generally accepted and broadly applicable definition of cellular automata, the respective entry in the \textit{Stanford Encyclopedia of Philosophy} \cite{sep-cellular-automata} is used in this paper as a description and definition of cellular automata.
+Different types of cellular automata have been proposed and described in many different ways depending on the field and author \cite{RN16,RN35}.
+To provide a general and broadly applicable definition of cellular automata, the respective entry in the \textit{Stanford Encyclopedia of Philosophy} \cite{sep-cellular-automata} is used in this paper as a description and definition of cellular automata.
 Cellular automata are discrete, abstract computational systems.
 They are spatially and temporally discrete and composed of simple units, the atoms or cells.
 These cells instantiate one of a finite set of states evolving over discrete time steps according to state update functions or dynamical transition rules that take into account the local neighbourhood of each cell.

 Although many systems have been defined as cellular automaton, there are four elements that describe virtually every cellular automaton.
 First, there is a discrete lattice of $c$ cells denoted with $\mathcal{C}$.
 It is described as an ordered list and thus $c$-tuple $\mathcal{C}$.
 Second, each of these cells is in a state of $k$ possible states $K$ at each discrete time step $\bar{t}$, thus $\hat{c}_i \in K$.
 Third, only local interactions and therefore the states of $n$ neighbouring cells $\hat{\mathcal{N}}_i=(\hat{n}_1,\hat{n}_2,\hat{n}_3,\dots,\hat{n}_n)$ of $\hat{c}_i$ and possibly the cell itself determine the behaviour of an individual cell.
 Note that the $c$-tuple $\mathcal{N}$ contains the neighbouring cells of every cell.
 And fourth, each cell is updated at each discrete time step $\bar{t}$ according to a deterministic transition function $\delta : K^{n} \rightarrow K$ or $\delta : K^{n+1} \rightarrow K$ if besides the neighbours also the state of the cell itself is taken into account.
 A cellular automaton can thus be defined as follows: